 What we process

-We process personal data about enquirers, residents and individuals we support before, during and after their contact with us to support our business interests, which include:
+We process personal data about enquirers, residents, and individuals we support before, during and after their contact with us.
+This processing is required to support our business interests and to fulfil our legal and contractual obligations that are compliant with The General Data Protection Regulation (GDPR), UK Data Protection Act 2018 (DPA1018) and Caldicott Principles including guidance from the 10 data security standards, which include:

 - Managing the health, welfare, safety and security of our residents and individuals we support;

 - Handling enquiries, complaints, and investigations;

 - Monitoring and improving the quality of our services;

 - Using Legitimate interests for researching and understanding the needs of our target audience and to improve our marketing effectiveness;